 GP contractors are eligible for rental reimbursements.
 The type of reimbursement applicable depends on who owns the building.
 For instance:

-- Where the GP are paying off a mortgage, this is known as ‘borrowing cost reimbursements’ (historically known as ‘cost rent’)
+- where the GP is paying off a mortgage, this is known as ‘borrowing cost reimbursements’ (historically known as ‘cost rent’)

-- Where there GP is tenants in a building owned by an NHS landlord or a private owner, they receive leasehold cost reimbursements
+- where the GPs are tenants in a building owned by an NHS landlord or a private owner, they receive leasehold cost reimbursements.

-Please note that this guidance refers to the 2013 Premises Costs Directions for England.
-Whilst many aspects will also be reflected in the respective Directions for Scotland, Wales and Northern Ireland not all parts of this guidance will be relevant.
+Please note that this guidance refers to the 2013 premises costs directions for England.
+Whilst many aspects will also be reflected in directions for Scotland, Wales and Northern Ireland not all parts of this guidance will be relevant.